frankclong/Messenger-Analyzer/README.md

 # Messenger-Analyzer
 Parses JSON files that hold Facebook messenger data and allows user to generate graphs and trends.
-Download Facebook Messenger data in JSON format and edit rootpath to use
+Download Facebook Messenger data in JSON format and enter path to inbox to use

 ## Usage